justintaddei/vue-haptic/README.md

 ### Custom events

-To change the trigger event to one not supported be the modifiers about, set it using the options object on the element.
+To change the haptics-trigger event to one not provided as a modifier, set it using the `trigger` option.

 ```html
 <button